Chicago’s homicide rate decreases for the third straight year

 The preliminary count suggests Chicago had close to the number of murders in 2019 as it did in 2015, when the tally was 478.

-Chicago-area resident Keith Flowers would like the violence to drop further still.
+Chicago-area resident Keith Flowers said he would like the violence to drop further still.
 Flowers, 52, lost his son to a shooting in Chicago in August.

 He said he is grateful that the rates of shootings and homicides are dropping, but there is a long way to go before he feels safe.